exo-lang/exo/docs/Design.md

 Cursors support navigation operations such as `next`, `prev`, `parent`, enabling powerful code transformations using relative positions.
 Multiple cursors can coexist, allowing different parts of the code to be referenced and modified simultaneously.

 Using cursors, complex scheduling operations can be built using simple navigation and rewrite rules, with the cursor abstracting away the details of manual AST manipulation.

-## Evaluation

-The effectiveness of Exo's design is demonstrated through case studies targeting specialized accelerators like Gemmini and x86 CPUs with AVX-512 extensions.
-With Exo, state-of-the-art performance is achieved on key computational kernels like matrix multiplication and convolution, using an order of magnitude fewer lines of code compared to handwritten libraries.